Abahlali baseMjondolo: Church support

 Abahlali baseMjondolo has received strong support from some key church leaders such as Bishop of Natal, Rubin Phillip.
 In a speech at the AbM UnFreedom Day event on 27 April 2008 Phillip said:

 The Italian theologian Brother Filippo Mondini has attempted to develop a theology based on the political thought and practices developed in Abahlali baseMjondolo.

-The Poor People's Alliance
+Poor People's Alliance

-In September 2008, Abahlali baseMjondolo, the Western Cape Anti-Eviction Campaign, the Landless People's Movement and the Rural Network (Abahlali baseplasini) formed The Poor People's Alliance.
-The Anti-Eviction Campaign's chairman said "We are calling it the Poor People's Alliance so our people can identify with it".
+In September 2008, Abahlali baseMjondolo, the Western Cape Anti-Eviction Campaign, the Landless People's Movement and the Rural Network (Abahlali baseplasini) formed the Poor People's Alliance.
+The Anti-Eviction Campaign's chairperson said "We are calling it the Poor People's Alliance so our people can identify with it".
 The coalition has repeatedly clashed with the ANC.
 The Poor People's Alliance refuses electoral politics under the slogan "No Land!
 No House!
 No Vote!".
 Abahlali baseMjondolo has also organised in solidarity with the Unemployed Peoples' Movement.
+Following the collapse of each of the other three organisations that made up the Poor People's Alliance the alliance itself become defunct.